How To NOT Get Your Sarasota Mobile Home Sold!

-I feel that this is a topic that very few people want to discuss, as everyone wants to know how to sell their home but they never talk about what to do to not sell it.
+I feel that this is a topic that very few people want to discuss, as everyone wants to know how to sell their home, but they never talk about what to do or not to sell it.

 Although some of these situations may seem downright goofy, I promise you, these have all happened to one or more of our team members when trying to sell a mobile home for one of our clients.